 These savory scones have plenty of cheesy goodness and a little earthiness from whole wheat flour.
 I like them along side soup, salad, or an eggy casserole for brunch, lunch, or dinner—or simply with a cup of coffee for breakfast.

 - 3/4 cup whole wheat flour

 - 4 ounces Gruyère cheese, coarsely shredded (you should have about 2 cups)

 Preheat an oven to 375°F.

-Turn the dough out onto a lightly floured surface and knead a few times until the dough comes together.
+Turn the dough out onto a lightly floured surface and knead a few times, just until the dough comes together.
 Halve the dough and form each half into a 3/4-inch-thick round.
 Cut each round into 6 wedges.

 Arrange the wedges on a rimmed baking sheet and bake until nicely browned, about 30 minutes.
 Serve hot or room temperature.
 (You can keep cooled scones up to several months, storing them in the freezer.)